Epithelium Is Connected To Underlying Connective Tissue By

 The Basement Membrane: More Than Just Glue

 The basement membrane, also known as the basal lamina, is a specialized extracellular matrix structure situated at the interface of the epithelium and connective tissue.
 For a long time, the basement membrane was believed to be just an inert layer that glued the epithelium to the connective tissue.
-However, research has revealed that it is a dynamic and multifunctional structure.
+Still, research has revealed that it is a dynamic and multifunctional structure.

 Structure of the Basement Membrane